MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-network-mac-perf-onboarding-tool.md

 ms.collection:
 - Ent_O365
 - Strat_O365_Enterprise
-description: "Office 365 Network Onboarding Tool in the M365 Admin Center"
+description: "Office 365 Network Onboarding Tool in the M365 Admin Center (preview)"
 ---

-# Office 365 Network Onboarding Tool in the M365 Admin Center
+# Office 365 Network Onboarding Tool in the M365 Admin Center (preview)

 The Office 365 network onboarding tool is located at <https://connectivity.office.com.> It is an adjunct tool to the network insights and network score information available in the Microsoft 365 Admin Center under the Health -> Network Performance menu.